fixme-lausanne/mpd-wsgi/README.md

 - nosetest
 - flask-sockets

+To install those requirement, first install python pip Then you can install the dependencies by runnningc.

+    pip install -r app/requirements.txt

 To run the webserver, you will also need to have gunicorn installed and run it with:

     gunicorn -k flask_sockets.worker hello:app